Welcome to Reception Class!

-Alongside discrete daily phonics sessions we also offer group guided reading sessions 2-3 times a week.
-Not only will this enhance and develop children's reading skills but will also promote a love of reading; an important factor at this stage in their school life.
 To support your child at home it is imperative that your child is read to or heard read as often as possible, just a few minutes a day can make all the difference!
-Research strongly links reading to children's overall educational success.
+Research strongly links reading to children's overall educational success!
 We thank you for your continued support.

 Other useful information:

 Summer Term 1 -

 Every half term your child will come home with a newsletter.
 This will contain a brief 'talk homework task'.This will usually be based around the topics/themes we are learning about.
 These types of activities are essential for supporting your child's learning and progression in school and can usually be done in the car, whilst shopping or even whilst having a bath.
 Additional homework activities may also be provided to help support or extend your child's learning.
 Again, we are appreciative of your support!